sikandar100/react-practice-project/README.md

 ## Project Hierarchy/Flow Details

 This project will have commits as per video progress.
 I will try to mention video number in all the commits and will add comments to follow the flow or any changes.
-Also this repo will have the all the branches separately per video. if anyone wanna explore specific video or progress till that video or branch then he/she can.
+Also this repo will have the all the branches separately per video except the first 8 videos which are merged into main now. if anyone wanna explore specific video or progress till that video or branch then he/she can.

+video 1-8 --> main branch (class and functional components branches merged into main now. wont do this for next branches for the code clarity and hierarchy) :) video 9 --> props branch

 ## Available Scripts